 "Well…we have a test in science that I should be studying for."

 "Bah, that's not what I mean.
 I want to know important things.
 Non-school related things.
 Like what you do now that our dorm is practically off limits?
 Where do you go in your free time?
 Which reminds me!"
-Makoto stopped before taking a sip of her water and shifted around as best as she could, insuring she could stare her blonde friend straight in the eye.
+Makoto stopped before taking a sip of her water and shifted around as best as she could, ensuring she could stare her blonde friend straight in the eyes.

 "A little birdie told me that somebody has taken up living in a certain Himemiya mansion under the invitation of a certain blue haired princess of Ototachibana Academy.
 Hm, I wonder who that is.
 Do you know Himeko?"
 She grinned.

 Himeko blushed a little and looked away; a certain sadness crept back into her eyes.

 This took Makoto completely off guard.
 She expected her friend to be overjoyed at the mere mention of her current living arrangements.
 Is it possible that staying at the Himemiya mansion was somehow the cause of Himeko's odd mood swings?
 The injured athlete couldn't imagine Chikane doing anything that would upset her friend like this.
 But then again, she's been wrong before.